-So what exactly is meant by the ‘Core Loop’ and why is it so important?
+So what exactly is meant by the Core Loop?

 I have to earn coins to craft various items and only once I’ve crafted my items, does my Town grow.
 I then rinse and repeat this process and my Town becomes a City.
 I want a City full of nice new buildings, so I complete the loop and I get my reward.
-It’s the core essence of why we return to play games over and over again.
+It’s the core action of why we continue to play games over and over again.

-Clash of Clans
+Clash of Clans – Core Loop

-Clash of clans core loop goes like this:
+The Clash of clans core loop goes like this:

 Of course, there is an absolute ton of other stuff that goes on in within the game, but this is the core loop, the base from which it all works around.
 A genius game that has thousands of followers all over the world.

 Now, clearly, Clash of Clans is a super complicated game under the bonnet, and most casual games don’t come remotely close in terms of complexity, although they hold the same game loop theory.